 In simple terms, an SSL is an abbreviation for Secure Sockets Layer.
 You purchase it to protect information that other people enter on your website.
 For example, an SSL certificate protects the personal data of visitors who sign up for your monthly newsletter and the credit card information of customers who make online purchases.

 - The certificate’s serial number and expiration date

 - A copy of the certificate holder’s public key

 - The digital signature of the certificate-issuing authority

-In a nutshell, an SSL allows you to reassure your online visitors and earn their trust by securing your website.
+In a nutshell, the certificate allows you to reassure your online visitors and earn their trust by securing your website.

 An SSL builds a secure, encrypted connection between the visitor’s browser and the web server.
 To establish the secure session, the SSL “handshake” process occurs behind the scenes without interrupting the customer’s shopping or browsing experience.
-Think of an SSL as a lockbox that secures valuables (customer information) as it travels across the Internet from the visitor to you.
+Think of the certificate as a lockbox that secures valuables (customer information) as it travels across the Internet from the visitor to you.

 How do I know if I need an SSL certificate?